 What other tournament begins with the unveiling of plaques of the previous year’s winner, adding to a Walk of Fame of winners similar to the celebrity stars in Hollywood?

-The reason for this is simple: the Manhattan Open is the original big-time beach volleyball tournament, played in the city where the sport was created nearly 50 years ago.
+The reason for this is simple: the Manhattan Open is the original big-time beach volleyball tournament, played in the city where the sport was created more than 50 years ago.
 The legend of the Manhattan Open was created from its very first serve when the inaugural tournament was so hotly contested the final match was played in near darkness.

 Rather than allow organizers to suspend play until the next day, fans ran up to the adjacent parking lot to turn on their car lights so it could be finished that night.

 The hard-working winners won not a trophy or prize money but dinner at a local restaurant.

 That’s not the case today, as it is part of the Association of Volleyball Professionals (AVP) national tour.
 And while on a worldwide stage the FIVB is bigger as it employs the Olympic style format of countries vs. countries rather than teams vs. teams and serves as an Olympics qualifier, no tournament is more important than the Manhattan Open.